 7) Is ASYNC enough or do I need SYNC?

 If that scenario is not acceptable, you can reconfigure your replication to use synchronous replication, which is immediately consistent.
 But because of that, there is a measurable performance impact on the master.
-When you as a user or the application commit anything to the master’s database, the transaction is passed over to the slave before that commit is returned back to you as completed.
-The slave has to commit it, and then send a message back saying that it’s been committed and verified before the master will return it to you.
+When you as a user or the application commit anything to the master’s database, the transaction is passed over to the replica before that commit is returned back to you as completed.
+The replica has to commit it, and then send a message back saying that it’s been committed and verified before the master will return it to you.
 We may be talking about milliseconds here, but there’s a potential for it to add up throughout the life of a page or screen in your application and become a noticeable throughput impact on your application.
-Another thing to keep in mind with synchronous replication is that there can only be one synchronous slave active at a given time.
+Another thing to keep in mind with synchronous replication is that there can only be one synchronous replica active at a given time.

 8) Cascaded or Fanned Replication?